Document

 Quarterly update

 Risk assessments are being undertaken, reviewed, and updated.
-Refresher training on Fire Safety for all staff has been completed in Q4, 2023/24.
+Refresher training on Fire Safety for all staff has been completed in March 2024.
 All other control actions are ongoing.
-In light of recent incidents in our refuse service, we have reviewed our H&S procedures and procedures which were found to be robust.
+In light of recent incidents in our refuse service, we have reviewed our H&S procedures, which were found to be robust.

 Target Risk